gnugat/redaktilo/doc/01-tutorial.md

 $editor->hasBelow($file, 'Beans', 0); // false
 ```

-If you need to go the first occurence in the whole file (regardless of the
+If you need to go to the first occurence in the whole file (regardless of the
 current line), you can use:

 ```php